locationtech/udig-platform/docs/user/en/Color Selector dialog.rst

 Color Selector dialog
 #####################

 The color selector dialog is used to select or change a color.
+This dialog is operating system specific, the one provided by unbuntu is shown below.

 .. figure:: images/color_selector_dialog/dialog.png
    :align: center